turkishmaid/dwd-cdc/README.md

 This means that the content of this repository will periodically be executed from a Jenkins instance or via cron according to the following pattern:
-- clone repository from GutHub into local workspace or temp directory
+- clone repository from GitHub into local workspace or temp directory
 - execute sevral scripts programatically
-   - in the repo root folder,
+   - in the repo root folder
    - leaving logs behind
 - exit (and optionally remove workspace or temp directory)

 We thus develop for an ever refreshed git workspace in an